samayo/bulletproof/README.md

 }
 ````
-#### What makes bulletproof secure?
+#### What is this library secure?
 * Uses [exif_imagetype][exif_imagetype_link] to get the true image `.extension` / mime type
 * Uses [getimagesize][getimagesize_link] to check image for a valid height/width in pixels.
-* Image names are sanitized, & storage folders are created with limited permissions
+* Image names are sanitized, & storage folder is created with limited permissions..

 #### License
 MIT